 We gain weight when we consume too many calories

 Nowadays, most people worry about their protein intake.
-But, protein deficiency is really rare.
-Actually, healthy adults with minimal physical activity need only 0.8g protein per kg of body weight a day.
-For instance, someone who weights 160 lbs (72.5 kg) needs only 58g protein a day!
+But, protein deficiency is rare.
+Healthy adults with minimal physical activity need only 0.8 grams protein per kilogram of body weight a day.
+For instance, someone who weights 160 lbs (72.5 kg) needs only 58 grams of protein a day!

-According to a study, chronic high doses of protein may make you fat at long-term!
+Actually, according to a study, chronic high doses of protein may make you fat long-term!
 People who increased protein intake, replacing carbs, significantly gained weight.
-On the contrary, when protein replaced fat didn’t lead to weight gaining!
+On the contrary, when protein replaced fat didn’t cause weight gaining!

 Protein is good for weight loss

-Certainly, proper amounts of protein are beneficial for weight loss.
+Certainly, normal doses of protein are beneficial for weight loss, as protein:

 Athletes and active people have higher protein needs.
-The easiest way to boost their daily protein intake is to take protein supplements.
-1 scoop of most protein supplements contains about 120 calories.
-As athletes have much higher calorie needs, 120 extra calories from protein aren’t too much.
-Protein supplements won’t make athletes fat.
+The easiest way to boost your daily protein intake is with protein supplements.
+But, 1 scoop of most protein supplements contains about 120 calories.
+So, if you consume more calories than you burn, even protein from supplements can make you fat!

-Moreover, there are protein supplements which are specifically designed for weight gain.
-These protein supplements are particularly rich in calories.
-They may contain even 1,300 calories per serving!
-In most cases, they contain extremely high amounts of sugars, as well.
-They’re called Mass Gainers for a reason… These specific protein supplements can absolutely make you fat.
-You should avoid them, if you don’t want to gain several pounds of weight…
+Most noteworthy, there are protein supplements which are specifically designed for weight gain.
+These protein supplements have too many calories.
+They may contain up to 1,300 calories per serving!
+These protein supplements can certainly make you fat.
+Most people should avoid them.